 SCIENCE.
-WRITING.
 ART.
+FAITH

-I have been writing all my life although I began trying to publish my fiction only recently.
-My story ideas usually start with a “what if?” question.
+My speculative fiction story ideas usually start with a “what if?” question.
 For example, what if we encountered alien life forms with a copper-based oxygen transport instead of hemoglobin?
 The result: “The Silver Strands of Alpha Crucis-d,” published by

 The Magazine of Fantasy & Science Fiction, Mar/Apr 2016.